Buckets

 Extensions

-Extensions enable you to extend the functionality of your Cosmic dashboard.
-They provide a view into an external website or web application.
-They can be added as a full page view, or included in select locations in your Bucket (edit Object view).
+Extensions enable you to extend the functionality of your Cosmic dashboard to build custom views, connect with third party services, and create time saving workflows.
+Specifically, they provide an iframe view into an external website or web application while supplying your Project API credentials to enable a streamlined connection.
+They can be added as a full page view, or included in select locations in your dashboard.

-Pictured below is the Unsplash Extension which enables you to search images from the Unsplash API and add them directly to your Cosmic Bucket.
+Pictured below is the Cosmic Media extension which enables you to search millions of high-quality, royalty-free stock photos, videos, images, and vectors and add them directly to your Cosmic project.

 Adding an Extension

-Go to Bucket > Extensions > Add Extension to add an Extension.
+Go to Project > Extensions > Add Extension to add an Extension using any valid URL.

 Query parameters